sspaeti/listmonk-rss/README.md

 ### 3. GitHub Actions Setup

-Once you have setup and tested everything locally, you can move
+Once you have setup and tested everything locally, you can move it to GitHub:

 1. Add your `.env` file contents, Pushover credentials, and GitHub token as GitHub Secrets and Environment variables in your repository (see screenshots